 - Lethargy and depression.

 Newcastle disease is rare in the United States.
-As the condition arises from proximity to an infected bird, it’s also unlikely that a parrot will contract the disease.
+Because the condition arises from proximity to an infected bird, it’s also unlikely that a parrot will contract it.

-Mucus is the most common discharge from a parrot’s nares, but birds can also experience epistaxis (nosebleeds.)
+Mucus is the most common discharge from the nares, but birds can also experience epistaxis (nosebleeds.)
 There are many explanations for avian nosebleeds:

-A parrot’s beak is sensitive, filled with blood vessels that can burst if subjected to trauma, so a parrot may experience nosebleeds in the aftermath of an impact.
+A parrot’s beak is sensitive and filled with blood vessels that can burst if subjected to trauma, meaning a parrot may experience nosebleeds in the aftermath of an impact.

 Examples include flying into a window or door while exercising or falling from a height in the cage.

-Bleeding from a parrot’s nares can be stopped by applying an ice pack to the cere, which will cause the blood vessels within to contract and cease blood flow.
+Bleeding from the nares can be stopped by applying an ice pack to the cere, which will cause the blood vessels within to contract and cease blood flow.

 Allergies And Irritation

-Parrots are prone to allergies, which irritate in and around the nostrils.
-This is especially likely if the bird inhales an allergen or toxin.
-Allergies can dry out the skin in the nares.
+Parrots are prone to allergies, which irritate the skin in and around the nostrils.
+This is likely if the bird inhales an allergen or toxin.
+Allergies can also dry out the skin in the nares.